This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Craft & Draft has a 40+ tap selection just north of Vondelpark.

 The 4 bars mentioned directly above (Proeflokaal Arendsnest, Beer Temple, Beer Loves Food, and Craft & Draft) are all affiliated as part of Morebeer.
-All of the bars feel completely different, so you’d never know that they are associated with each other.
+All of the bars feel completely different, so you’d never know that they are associated with each other unless you look closely.
 However, there’s a special Morebeer Tour that you can do.
 Visit all four beer bars in Amsterdam in one day (keeping your receipts), and you can get a commemorative t-shirt with a final stop at Craft & Draft.
 Since all of these bars are nice in their own ways, it’s worth considering the achievement if you’re up for a long day of great beer.

 Address: Overtoom 417, 1054 JR Amsterdam, Netherlands (map)